go-gorm/gorm.io/pages/docs/advanced_query.md

 ## Query Hooks

-GORM allows hooks `AfterFind` for query, it will be called when querying a record, refer [Hooks](hooks.html) for details
+GORM allows hooks `AfterFind` for a query, it will be called when querying a record, refer [Hooks](hooks.html) for details

 ```go
 func (u *User) AfterFind(tx *gorm.DB) (err error) {